Reefwing-Software/Reefwing-LPS22HB/README.md

  The LPS22HB has a 260 to 1260 hPa absolute pressure range, and can be sampled between 1 and 75 Hz (Output Data Rate = ODR = 1, 10, 25, 50 or 75).
 Within the range 800 - 1100 hPa, relative pressure accuracy is ±0.1 hPa.

- This library uses the barometer in one-shot mode, which is the default.
+ You can use this library in one-shot mode, which is the default, or set the acquisition data rate frequency using the `setODR(Rate: rate)` function.

  ```
  Note that hectopascals (hPa) and millibars (mbar) are equivalent.